isc-projects/stork/doc/usage.rst

 configured as an HA backup.
 See the `High Availability section in the Kea ARM
 <https://kea.readthedocs.io/en/latest/arm/hooks.html#ha-high-availability>`_
-for details about the various roles of the servers within the HA setup.
+for details about the roles of the servers within the HA setup.

 The following picture shows a typical High Availability status view displayed in the Stork UI.